IshanGarg2596/newsscraper/Readme.md

-A web scraper which scrapes news through python & beautifulsoup.
+A web scraper which scrapes news from ndtv news website through python & beautifulsoup.